loloof64/QueenVsPawnWinningZone_ComposeMP/README.md

 ## Credits

 * Chess vectors have been downloaded at [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces) and designed by CBurnett.
+They have been converted into vector drawables and fixed by loloof64.
 * Using some of [Google Material icons](https://fonts.google.com/icons)